Edasgh/notegenius/README.md

 - Flashcard generator from notes
 - Quiz generator (MCQs or short answers)
 - Study planner and progress tracker
-- Export to PDF, DOCX, or Anki
+- Export to DOCX, or Anki

 ---